Malathaat: Background

-Malathaat is a bay filly who was bred in Kentucky by Stonestreet Stables.
+Malathaat is a bay mare who was bred in Kentucky by Stonestreet Stables.
 She was sired by Curlin, who was the two-time American Horse of the Year.
 Curlin was known for his class – the ability to carry his speed over classic distances – with wins including the 2007 Preakness Stakes, 2007 Breeders' Cup Classic and 2008 Dubai World Cup.
 Since retiring to stud, he has finished in the top ten on the North American sire list several times, including second-place finishes in 2016 and 2019.
 His most notable progeny, including Exaggerator, Palace Malice, Stellar Wind and Vino Rosso, are also known for their stamina.
 Malathaat's dam was Grade I winner, Dreaming of Julia, by A.P.
 Indy.

 Malathaat was sold at the Keeneland 2019 yearling sale for $1,050,000.
 She was purchased by Shadwell Stables, originally owned by Sheikh Hamdan bin Rashid Al Maktoum.
 Since his death in March 2021, the stable is run by his daughter Sheikha Hissa.
 Malathaat is trained by Todd Pletcher.

 Racing career

 2020: two-year-old season

-Malathaat made her debut on October 9, 2020 in a maiden special weight at Belmont Park.
+Malathaat made her debut on October 9, 2020, in a maiden special weight at Belmont Park.
 She went off as the odds-on favorite in a field of six based on her pedigree and outstanding workouts.
 She vied for the early lead with Well Kept Secret, took the lead after half a mile, then pulled away in the stretch to win by 1 3/4 lengths.
 The performance earned her the "TDN Rising Star" designation from the Thoroughbred Daily News.

 Malathaat made her next start in the Listed Tempted Stakes at Aqueduct on November 6.
 She went to the early lead and set moderate fractions of :24.15 for the quarter-mile and :48.28.
 Turning for home, she began to widen her lead, winning by 7 3/4 lengths.

 She made her final start of the year in the Grade 2 Demoiselle Stakes at Aqueduct on December 5.
 She broke slowly and settled in the middle of a tightly bunched field, getting bumped a few times.
 Turning into the stretch, she swung out wide and began to close ground.
 Still 3 1/2 lengths behind with a furlong remaining, she rallied in the final strides to win by three-quarters of a length.
 Malathaat became the third member of her family to win the Demoiselle, following her dam, Dreaming of Julia, and granddam, Dream Rush.
 Pletcher noted that the filly had faced her first major challenge after easily winning her first two starts. "(Today) she was on and off the bridle and a little bit green," he said, "and there was a little bit of traffic, but in the end, she found more and showed the quality filly that she is."